domm/DBIx-SchemaChecksum/README.md

 `preSHA1sum` is the checksum of the DB schema before the changes in this file have been applied. `postSHA1sum` is (you probably guessed it) the checksum we expect after the changes have been applied.
-Currently the `postSHA1sum` is "xxx-New-Checksum-xxx" because have neither defined nor run the changes yet.
+Currently the `postSHA1sum` is "xxx-New-Checksum-xxx" because we have neither defined nor run the changes yet.

 So let's append the handcrafted schema from earlier to the change file: